PrathameshSurve/PrathameshSurve/README.md

-## Glad to see you here..!
+## Glad to see you here..!😊

 <h4 align="justify">

-Programming is something I'm interested in, and I want to contribute to open source.
-I'm a motivated and hard-working CSE undergraduate student with experience working on web application development and software development.
-Currently trying to explore Open Source, Artificial Intelligence, Data Science and Machine Learning fields.
-You can go through the profile for more details.
+Programming is something I'm interested in,💻 and I want to contribute to open source.
+I'm a motivated and hard-working CSE undergraduate student with experience working on web application development and software development.👨‍💻 Currently trying to explore Open Source, Artificial Intelligence, Data Science and Machine Learning fields.🚀 You can go through the profile for more details.😊
 </h4>